 If you are doing it right, the microbes in your compost should be working all winter, keeping the pile warm and breaking down your future planting mix.
 Keep feeding it and turning it over.

 7. Plant inside

 Frozen ground shouldn’t prevent you from growing something.
+Indoor plants are the perfect way to bring calm to your indoor space.
 Start a container garden with herbs in your kitchen window.
 Or grow carrots in a pot that is at least one and a half feet deep.
 Buy a dwarf lemon tree at your local nursery and plant it in a pot.
 You can be harvesting lemons as the snow drifts outside your window.